 PJMA’s design sought to retain and utilise this historical character whilst rationalising the circulation, geometry and roofscape to provide a coherent form and to maximise the internal floor area, room count and quality of spaces.

-After public consultation and engagement with community groups, PJMA achieved planning permission for a the design/change of use at the end of 2016.
-Work commenced on site in June 2017 with completion in December 2018 and the hotel opening early in 2019.
+After public consultation and engagement with community groups, PJMA achieved planning permission for a the design/change of use at the end of 2016 and provided a full design service to completion.
+Work commenced on site in June 2017 and the hotel was opened early in 2019.